burzum/cakephp-file-storage/Docs/Documentation/How-To-Use.md

 The basic idea of this plugin is that files are always handled as separate entities and are associated to other models.
 The reason for that is simple.
 A file has multiple properties like size, mime type and other entities in the system can have more than one file for example.
 It is considered as *bad* practice to store lots of file paths as reference in a table together with other data.

+This plugin resolves that issue by handling each file as a completely separate entity in the application.
+There is just one tanle `file_storage` that will keep the reference to all your files, no matter where they're stored.

 How to Store an Uploaded File
 -----------------------------